alphagov/pay-performance-slack/README.md

 # Pay Performance Slack

+> As of September 2021 this repository is no longer actively maintained by the GOV.UK Pay team.

-Puts pay card performance stats into slack
+Puts pay card performance stats into slack.

-# How to run
+## How to run

-## Specifying the slack channel
+### Specifying the slack channel

 Use the `CHANNEL` environment variable, for example: